zidonb/FarmTranslate/Project Docs/structure.md

 BridgeOS (formerly FarmTranslate) is a Telegram bot that enables real-time translated communication between managers and workers who speak different languages.
 Built initially for dairy farms with foreign workers, it now supports multiple industries through industry-specific translation contexts.

+BridgeOS is an AI-powered Operating System designed to manage foreign workforces by transforming simple translation into operational control.
+It functions as a command center that not only translates communication in real-time but also automatically generates daily site summaries, tracks task completion with "closed-loop" accountability, and converts unstructured worker reports into organized data logs.
+By bridging the gap between instruction and execution, BridgeOS ensures that nothing—from safety hazards to critical tasks—gets lost in translation.

 **Key Features:**
 - One-to-one translated conversations (manager ↔ worker)
 - Industry-specific terminology (dairy, construction, restaurant, warehouse, etc.)